strongjz/terraform-wordpress/README.md

 admin_ip - IP to allow admin access to certain features

-Need to Create your own AWS EC2 key file in ./files/wordpress-demo-key.pem
+Need to Create your own AWS EC2 key file, named wordpress-demo-key.pem and placed in ./files/wordpress-demo-key.pem

 #Runs the Terraform plan command